Generic Name: nitroglycerin (NYE-troe-GLIS-er-in)

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Dizziness; headache; light-headedness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blurred vision; dry mouth; fainting; fast, slow, or irregular heartbeat; flushing; heavy sweating; nausea; new or worsening chest pain; pale skin; redness or scaling of the skin; severe or persistent dizziness, light-headedness, or headache; shortness of breath; swelling of the hands, ankles, or feet; unusual weakness; vomiting.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blurred vision; dry mouth; fainting; fast or irregular heartbeat; flushing; heavy sweating; pale skin; redness or scaling of the skin; severe or persistent dizziness, light-headedness, or headache; severe or persistent nausea or vomiting; unusual tiredness or weakness.